pedrohhcunha/books-solid/README.md

 - [X] Create a unique id for each book
 - [X] Allow to edit a book
 - [X] Allow to delete a book
-- [ ] Create an author entity and allow to add authors to books
 - [X] Connect to a database
 - [X] Create an API to use the app
 - [ ] Create a UI to use the app
+- [ ] Create an author entity and allow to add authors to books
+- [ ] Create a publisher entity and allow to add publishers to books
+- [ ] Update error handling
+- [ ] Write tests from controllers
+- [ ] Allow to update part of a book
+- [ ] Adding pagination to the API
+- [ ] Adding sorting
+- [ ] Adding filtering
+- [ ] Adding authentication and authorization
+- [ ] Adding logs to the app
+- [ ] Adding book infos(ISBN, number of pages, etc)
+- [ ] Adding a book cover